© 2011-2023, Teri F. Belmont, Ph.D., PLLC. All rights reserved.

-My practice currently emphasizes psychoeducational assessment of and consultation with candidates for assisted reproductive procedures, including gestational surrogacy, gamete donation, and intended parents.
+My practice emphasizes psychoeducational assessments and consultations for candidates for assisted reproductive procedures, including gestational carriers, gamete and embryo donors, and intended parents.
 I have been providing these services for many fertility clinics and agencies across the country since 2011.
 I am a doctoral member of the American Society for Reproductive Medicine (ASRM) and the ASRM Mental Health Professionals Group.

-I have also worked in the field of forensic psychology for more than 15 years, during which time my professional activities have emphasized the evaluation of psychological and neuropsychological complaints in the context of personal injury litigation.
-I have been retained as an expert in cases involving claims of orthopedic and psychological injury as a result of negligence (motor vehicle and slip-and-fall accidents).
-Within the specific context of personal injury, I have substantial experience with the assessment of malingering and suboptimal effort; somatic symptom and related disorders (including complaints of chronic, intractable physical pain and medically unexplained syndromes, including chronic fatigue syndrome, fibromyalgia, and multiple chemical sensitivities); and traumatic brain injury/post-concussion syndrome.
+I have also worked in the field of forensic psychology for more than 20 years, during which time my professional activities have emphasized the evaluation of psychological and neuropsychological complaints in the context of personal injury litigation.
+I have been retained as an expert in many cases involving claims of orthopedic and psychological injury as a result of violence or negligence (e.g., motor vehicle and slip-and-fall accidents), and I have substantial experience with the assessment of malingering and other forms of symptom magnification; somatic symptom and related disorders;personality disorders;Post-traumatic Stress Disorder; mood and anxiety disorders; and traumatic brain injury/post-concussion syndrome.